Categories

 • Explore the covered walkways leading from the surrounding hills to the Shwedagon Pagoda.

 • Kandawgyi Lake Park is a relaxing setting in the city.
-Take a stroll along the boardwalk, which offers great views of the lake and the garden.
+Sunset stroll ($2 entry) with golden Karaweik Palace views.

 • China Town has a variety of shops and side streets to explore.
 Walk around the stalls, and pick up a unique souvenir or two.